wanderview/fetchevent-worker-timing/explainer.md

 While many sites only load each resource once, it is certainly possible to load the same URL multiple times.
 For example, the site may be using a REST API that they need to invoke multiple times.
 The performance of these requests should be tracked separately unambiguously.

-Since the FetchEvent.performanceMark() method directly populates a specific PerformanceResourceTiming object duplicate requests are easily distinguished.
-The API for access PerformanceResourceTiming objects already supports duplicate requests in a standard way.
+Since the `FetchEvent.performanceMark()` method directly populates a specific PerformanceResourceTiming object duplicate requests are easily distinguished.
+The API for access `PerformanceResourceTiming` objects already supports duplicate requests in a standard way.

 The example code previously shown in this document should work for sites that load the same URL multiple times.

 ### Scenario 3: Measuring a ReadableStream Body

-While service workers will often produce a Response using fetch() or caches.match(), they may also programmatically create a synthetic Response.
-The service worker can even dynamically generate the body data by using a ReadableStream.
-It should be possible measure this kind of ReadableStream body generation.
+While service workers will often produce a `Response` using `fetch()` or `caches.match()`, they may also programmatically create a synthetic `Response`.
+The service worker can even dynamically generate the body data by using a `ReadableStream`.
+It should be possible measure this kind of `ReadableStream` body generation.

-To support this scenario FetchEvent.performanceMark() can be called up until the responseEnd value is recorded for the request.
+To support this scenario `FetchEvent.performanceMark()` can be called up until the last `waitUntil()` or `respondWith()` promise is settled.

 A service worker implementing this case might look like this: